How To Add a Soundtrack in Tik Tok

 Sound Editing Software

-The second option is to use a web-based service (usually a website) to do your video editing.
-This has the advantage of still being usable anywhere, even from your phone on the road (while obviously working a lot better from a desktop or laptop PC), and the disadvantage of often being pretty slow.
-You’re using someone else’s cloud resources and they may not be prioritizing your work.
-The best thing about the website option is that it will work in environments where you can’t install software, and you can use a Chromebook, for example, to be the interface for your editing.
+The second option is to use a web-based service to do your video editing.
+Web-based services have the advantage of still being usable anywhere, even from your phone on the road.
+Unfortunately, these services are often slow because you’re using someone else’s cloud resources, and they may not be prioritizing your work.
+The best thing about the website option is that it will work in an environment where you can’t install software, and you can use a laptop as the interface for your editing.

-Let’s take a look at some of the best choices for each category.
+Let’s take a look at some of the best choices for each category we mentioned.

 Sound Editing Apps

 Standing head and shoulders above the competition, WaveEditor is the undisputed champ of Android sound editors.
-The basic version is free and the completely unlocked full-power version is just $3.99.
+The basic version is free, and the unlocked version is $3.99.
 WaveEditor is a professional editing package that lets you do recording, remastering, and edits right on your Android phone.
-It can handle most every format and makes editing a snap.
-Multiple tracks can be remixed using a visual interface and you can import more than 30 different import formats.
+It can handle most formats and makes the editing process streamlined.
+Multiple tracks can be remixed using a visual interface, and you can import more than 30 different import formats.
 You can even record audio while you’re editing.
-The standard edit functions like zoom, pan, and selection are supported, along fades, reverses, and inversions.
+The standard edit functions like zoom, pan, and selection are supported, along with fades, reverses, and inversions.

-TwistedWave is actually a three-in-one threat, with a desktop program for Mac, a smartphone app for iOS, and a web-based service.
+TwistedWave is a triple-threat, with a desktop program for Mac, a smartphone app for iOS, and a web-based service.
 Here I’m just going to focus on the iOS app, however.
-Priced at $9.99, TwistedWave is a very efficient little app that is very fast, highly intuitive, and updates the sound display in real time to make editing quick and easy.
-You just drag waveforms to move them.
-There is an instant undo/redo feature, audio editing features, copy and paste, adjustments and normalizations, fades, filters, and strong FTP integration.
+Priced at $9.99, TwistedWave is efficient, fast, intuitive, and updates the sound display in real-time to make editing quick and easy.
+Drag waveforms to move them.
+There is an instant undo/redo feature, audio editing feature, copy and paste, adjustments and normalizations, fades, filters, and FTP integration.